 Things have been difficult for a long time.
 Is there someone I can talk to about what to do next?

 Yes.
 You may want to talk with someone before you decide whether to stay or go.
-You can talk with the staff at women's centers, battered women's programs, or mental health agencies.
+You can talk with the staff at social service centers, domestic violence's programs, or mental health agencies.
 You can find a list of domestic violence programs on Jane Doe's website.
 Jane Doe, Inc., with the Massachusetts Coalition Against Sexual Assault and Domestic Violence, has a Directory of Domestic Violence Programs in Massachusetts and a map of services on their website.
 You can find some of these programs in the first few pages of your local telephone book in the self help section.
 You can also call Safelink, a statewide hotline that can tell you where to find help near you.

 What if I can't leave now?

-Sometimes women are threatened with worse harm if they leave.
-Some women depend on their abusive partner for the money to live, which makes leaving hard.
+Sometimes people are threatened with worse harm if they leave.
+Some people depend on their abusive partner for the money to live, which makes leaving hard.

 A first step is to look at what is possible for you and your family right now.
 Talking to a counselor (see above) may help you decide whether or not you want to continue the relationship.
 You may be able to use the information in this guide even if you do not leave your partner.